Skip to main content

 34 mentions Positive Neutral Negative

-The graphics of the game have been widely criticized for being outdated and reminiscent of the PlayStation 1 era, with many reviewers noting that they have not aged well since its 2003 release.
-While some acknowledge that the visuals were decent for their time, the overall consensus is that the graphics are mediocre, with bland environments and poor textures that detract from the gameplay experience.
-Despite a few positive remarks about the graphics being acceptable for the era, the majority of feedback points to a lack of visual appeal and innovation.
+The graphics of the game have been widely criticized for being outdated, with many reviewers noting that they resemble early PlayStation visuals rather than those expected from a 2003 release.
+While some acknowledge that the graphics were decent for their time, the overall consensus is that they have not aged well, with environments described as bland and textures appearing basic.
+Despite a few positive remarks about the graphics being acceptable for the era, the majority of feedback points to a lack of visual appeal and poor design.

 • “A desert-like graphic environment through which dunes, cities, refineries, or airports follow one another, a few enemies, a slightly overpowered physics of the soldiers, several effects of explosion and tanks or planes to fight.”